-F: LCA shall be operational at least when driving on straight road with radius more than 1000m and 120 m on curved road, unless manually deactivated.
+F: LCA shall be operational at least when driving on straight road with radius more than 1000m and 250 m on curved road, unless manually deactivated.

 NF: ALC shall be disabled during below environmental conditions

-Snowing condition

-Uncertainty in lane detection
+Uncertainty in lane detection (weather, debris )

-Temperature range outside the range of -20 and 40 deg Celsius.
+Temperature range outside the range of -20 and 40 deg Celsius. (** temp of speedgoat 0-50 deg).

+Driving outside Highways

+F: The effecti…..

-F: The effectiveness of the ALC shall not be adversely affected by magnetic or electrical fields.
+ALC shall be operational in presence of magnetic or electric fields of magnitude XX.

 NF: The failure warning signal shall be activated and remain activated while the vehicle is being driven and be reactivated after a subsequent ignition off – ignition on cycle as long as the failure exists.

-NF: When the driver is provided with an optical warning signal to indicate that the ALC is temporarily not available, for example due to inclement weather conditions, the signal shall be constant.
+NF: When the driver is provided with a visual warning signal to indicate that the ALC is temporarily not available, for example due to inclement weather conditions, the signal shall be constant.

-NF: Appropriate fault shall be raised within 0.1 S when any functional failure occurs related to the system.

 Maintainability

-NF: It shall be easy to maintain and upgrade the system with additional features.
+NF: It shall be easy to maintain and upgrade the system with additional features e.g. through modul…..

+NF: If needed, ALC shall be able to operate standalone using just the lateral control and necessary sensors and hardware.

 NF: If needed, it shall be possible to interact with other systems in the vehicle like ACC.

-NF: It shall have understandable communication interface.
+NF: It shall have understandable communication interface. replace

 User Friendly